 A lease not only needs to spell out the amount of rent to be paid each month, but also where the rent is to be deposited and how.
 “Some landlords tell tenants they want them to go to the bank and make a direct deposit, some want an electronic payment, some want a cashier’s check, and others want them to mail a check,” Hertzog says.

 A due date for rent should also be stipulated, as well as the amount of any applicable late fees.
-In addition, specify the fee that will be charged for any bounced checks, notes Benson.
+In addition, specify the fee that will be charged for any bounced checks, notes Tracey Benson, president of NAIL.
 The amount of the security deposit should also be stated.
 Benson notes the amount charged for these items may have limits based on local ordinances, so landlords should inquire with the proper city agencies.

 4. Repairs and maintenance